-A. The question of authorizing the imposition of a tax under the Historic Building Improvements Act shall be submitted to voters of the county at any general election or special election called for that purpose following the adoption of a resolution pursuant to the Historic Building Improvements Act.
-B. The proclamation calling the election shall be filed and published as required pursuant to the provisions of the Election Code [Chapter 1 NMSA 1978] and shall specify:

-(1) the date on which the election will be held;

-(2) the question that will be put to the voters;

-(3) the precincts in the county, the location of each polling place and the hours the polling places will be open; and

-(4) the date and time of the closing of the registration books by the county clerk as required by law.

-C. The question on the ballot shall read:
+- A. The question of authorizing the imposition of a tax under the Historic Building Improvements Act shall be submitted to voters of the county at any general election or special election called for that purpose following the adoption of a resolution pursuant to the Historic Building Improvements Act. - B. The proclamation calling the election shall be filed and published as required pursuant to the provisions of the Election Code [Chapter 1 NMSA 1978] and shall specify: - (1) the date on which the election will be held; - (2) the question that will be put to the voters; - (3) the precincts in the county, the location of each polling place and the hours the polling places will be open; and - (4) the date and time of the closing of the registration books by the county clerk as required by law. - C. The question on the ballot shall read:

-"\\\\\ For the imposition of an historic building improvements tax at a rate of dollars on each one thousand dollars (\$1,000) of taxable value of property in the county for a period of \\\\\\ years; or

-\\\\\ Against the imposition of an historic building improvements tax at a rate of \\\\\\ dollars on each one thousand dollars (\$1,000) of taxable value of property in the county for a period of \\\\\\ years".

-D. The election shall be conducted and canvassed pursuant to the provisions of the Election Code.
+• n historic building improvements tax at a rate of and dollars (\$1,000) of taxable value of property in the county for a period of years; or • of an historic building improvements tax at a rate of one thousand dollars (\$1,000) of taxable value of property in the county for a period of of years".
+D. The election shall be conduc Election Code. ted and canvassed pursuant to the provisions of the History: Laws 1993, ch.
+52, § 4.